tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

 ## Running the cluster

-To be compatible with `cloud-provider-kind` we will need to run a node image version of 1.33 or above:
+To be compatible with `cloud-provider-kind` we need to run a `kind` node image with version 1.33 or above:

 ```shell
 kind create cluster --image kindest/node:v1.33.4